okteto/docs/src/content/self-hosted/digitalocean/marketplace.md

 ```

 ### License
-Okteto is free to try.
-You get all the features of [Okteto](https://okteto.com/docs/self-hosted/) for up to 3 users with 3 namespaces each.
+Okteto is free for small teams.
+You get all the features of [Okteto](https://okteto.com/docs/self-hosted/) for up to 3 users.
 Need more?
 [Let's talk](https://okteto.com/#talktous).

 ### Authentication